Basil Spence: Later work

 In 1959, Spence secured two important commissions, for the British Embassy in Rome (completed 1971), and for the Hyde Park Cavalry Barracks in London (completed 1970).
-He was also responsible for designing the high-rise Hutchesontown C housing in Glasgow.
-These were intended to replace the notorious slum tenements in the Gorbals area of the city.
-A combination of social deprivation and exclusion in the relevant areas, coupled to poor execution of his designs meant that the developments created as many problems as they solved, and led to their demolition in 1993.
+He designed the high-rise Hutchesontown C social housing in Glasgow.
+These replaced notorious slum tenements in the Gorbals area of the city.
+A dense concentration of social deprivation in the area, coupled to poor execution meant these developments developed many problems, and they were demolished by explosives in 1993, with the accidental loss of one life.

-Spence was also responsible for modernist buildings on The Canongate in Edinburgh, opposite the new Scottish Parliament and in view of Holyrood Palace.
-This area is named Brown's Close and was listed in 2008.
+Spence was responsible for contextual modernist buildings on The Canongate in Edinburgh, near the new Scottish Parliament and in view of Holyrood Palace, named Brown's Close and listed in 2008.
 Other work in the 1960s included the concept design for the executive wing of the New Zealand Parliament Buildings in Wellington, nicknamed "The Beehive", and Abbotsinch Airport (now Glasgow Airport).

 In 1960, Spence designed Mortonhall Crematorium in Edinburgh's Braid Hills area (based on the same angled fin concept as found at Coventry Cathedral).
-He also designed Trawsfynydd nuclear power station, which was unveiled in Snowdonia, north Wales, in 1968.
+He provided architectural treatments for the elevations of Trawsfynydd nuclear power station, inaugurated in Snowdonia, north Wales, in 1968.

 Also in 1964, with support from the Nuffield Foundation, the University of Southampton built a theatre on its campus.
 Spence worked closely with Sir Richard Southern as consultant for the interior design and layout of the theatre.

 The Spence practice was rearranged in 1964, with the Canonbury office being renamed Sir Basil Spence OM RA, and the second London office Spence Bonnington & Collins.
 The Edinburgh office was also renamed for its partners, Spence Glover & Ferguson.
 From 1961 to 1968, Spence was Professor of Architecture at the Royal Academy.

 Through the 1970s, Spence continued to work on public and private commissions, universities and offices including Aston University Library and Management Centre.
 His last work was for an unexecuted cultural centre for Bahrain, which he worked on during illness in 1976.
 Some of his final commissions were built after his death; for example, his design for the new Glasgow Royal Infirmary was completed in 1981.

 Spence died in November 1976 at his home at Yaxley, Suffolk and was buried at nearby Thornham Parva.

-His practice, Spence, Ferguson and Glover, continued until 1992 before being disbanded.
+His practice, Spence, Ferguson and Glover, continued until 1992 when it was disbanded.